The behalf of the Board of Directors of Mangalore Refi nery and

 19.4 Your Directors acknowledge the continuing co-operation and support

 received from New Mangalore Port Trust, Financial Institutions, Banks

-and all other stakeholders such as suppliers of crude oil, vendors,
+and all other stakeholders such as suppliers of crude oil and other

 customers for the products of the company and promise to provide them